mjhoy/cheat/vim.markdown

 If in a large codebase, I like to search by tag (see `:help tag`).
 To do this, a tags file must exist in the current directory (usually the root of the project).
-For instance, in the root of the Rails code reposity, I run:
+For instance, in the root of the Rails code repository, I run:

      ctags -R .